Rain on Me (Lady Gaga and Ariana Grande song): Commercial performance

 With "Rain on Me", Grande broke the record for the most number one debuts on the US Billboard Hot 100, with four songs.

-"Rain on Me" debuted at number one on the Billboard Hot 100, becoming Gaga's fifth and Grande's fourth number one single, as well as Gaga's seventeenth top 10 entry and Grande's sixteenth.
-It additionally became the first female collaboration song to debut at number one on the chart.
-"Rain on Me" is Gaga's second song to debut at the top following "Born This Way", making her the fourth female artist to have two songs debut at number one, following Mariah Carey, Britney Spears, and Ariana Grande, and seventh overall, following Drake, Justin Bieber, and Travis Scott.
-Gaga is also the third artist, following Carey and Beyoncé to accumulate a number-one single in the 2000s, 2010s, and 2020s decades.
-Grande became the first artist to have four number-one debut singles, surpassing Carey, Drake, and Bieber.
-Gaga also earns her eighth Digital Song Sales No. 1 and Grande adds her seventh.
-The song generated 31.5 million streams, 73,000 downloads, and 11.1 million audience impressions in the week ending May 28, 2020.
-On March 17, 2021, "Rain on Me" was certified double platinum by the Recording Industry Association of America (RIAA) for moving 2 million units in the United States.
-The song's sales were aided by four physical/digital combination offerings during the tracking week; consumers could also purchase cassette, CD, and vinyl singles, each with a digital download.
+"Rain on Me" debuted at number one on the Billboard Hot 100, marking Gaga's fifth and Grande's fourth number chart-topping single.
+The debut also represented Gaga's seventeenth top-ten entry and Grande's sixteenth, and made the song the first all-female collaboration to enter the chart at number one.
+It became Gaga's second single to debut at the summit, following "Born This Way", making her the fourth female artist—after Mariah Carey, Britney Spears, and Grande—and the seventh artist overall to achieve two number-one debuts.
+Gaga further became the third artist, after Carey and Beyoncé, to earn a number-one single in the 2000s, 2010s, and 2020s.
+Meanwhile, Grande set a new record as the first artist to debut four singles at number one on the Hot 100.
+Gaga earned her eighth number-one on the Digital Song Sales chart, while Grande secured her seventh.
+In its opening week, the song generated 31.5 million streams, sold 73,000 downloads, and reached an audience of 11.1 million impressions.
+On March 17, 2021, "Rain on Me" was certified double platinum by the Recording Industry Association of America (RIAA) for exceeding two million units in the United States.
+Its sales were bolstered by multiple physical and digital bundle offerings, including cassette, CD, and vinyl singles paired with digital downloads.

-"Rain on Me" debuted at number one on the UK Singles Chart becoming both Gaga and Grande's sixth UK number-one single and Gaga's first single to debut atop.
-Gaga became the fourth female artist to have a number-one single across three consecutive decades.

-The song attracted 70,000 chart sales, besting DaBaby's "Rockstar", and achieved the best ever opening week streaming numbers by an all-female collaboration in the UK, with 8.1 million plays in seven days.
-At six number-one singles each, Gaga and Grande match Britney Spears and Rod Stewart with the tenth-most number-one singles on the UK Singles Chart.
-With 515,000 chart sales during the three-month period, "Rain on Me" was the third best selling song of summer 2020 in the UK, being the biggest song by a female artist in the country.
-"Rain on Me" was the seventeenth biggest song of 2020 in the UK, while also being the fourth biggest song by female artists in the country.
-It was the twelfth-best-selling and twentieth-most streamed song of 2020 in the United Kingdom.
-As of February 2025, the song had sold 1.7 million copies, gained 196 million streams, and had been certified double platinum by the British Phonographic Industry (BPI).
+In the United Kingdom, "Rain on Me" debuted at number one on the UK Singles Chart, becoming the sixth chart-topper for both artists and Gaga's first single to debut at the summit.
+The achievement made Gaga the fourth female artist to score a UK number-one across three consecutive decades.
+The song registered 70,000 chart sales in its opening week, surpassing DaBaby's "Rockstar", and recorded the highest first-week streaming total ever for an all-female collaboration in the UK, with 8.1 million streams.
+With six number-one singles each, Gaga and Grande matched Britney Spears and Rod Stewart for the tenth-most chart-toppers in UK history.
+Accumulating 515,000 chart sales over three months, the track became the third best-selling song of summer 2020 in the UK and the biggest song by a female artist that season.
+It finished 2020 as the seventeenth biggest song overall, the fourth biggest by female artists, the twelfth best-selling single, and the twentieth most-streamed track of the year.
+By February 2025, the song had sold 1.7 million equivalent units and amassed 196 million streams in the UK, and in February 2026 it was certified triple platinum by the British Phonographic Industry (BPI).